pot0to/pot0to-SND-Scripts/Fate Farming/README.md

 - Revives upon death and gets back to fate farming
 - Attempts to change instances when there are no fates left in the zone
 - Can process your retainers and Grand Company turn ins, then get back to fate farming
+- Autobuys gysahl greens and grade 8 dark matter when you run out

 ## New to Something Need Doing (SND)
 ![SND Basics](img/SNDBasics.png)